google/myelin-acorn-electron-hardware/README.md

   Mini PCB built but had a PCB error.)

 Coming soon:

-- expansion_minispartan_breakout: Breakout board for the Electron's rear expansion connector, with buffers and footprint to attach a Scarab miniSpartan6+ LX25 board.
-(Built, untested.)

 - dual_ported_ram: Acorn Electron cartridge using a CPLD and a 128kB SRAM chip to implement dual ported RAM that can be read or written